MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Get-MgTeamChannelSharedWithTeam.md

 ## SYNOPSIS
 Get a team that has been shared with a specified channel.
 This operation is allowed only for channels with a membershipType value of shared.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Get-MgBetaTeamChannelSharedWithTeam](/powershell/module/Microsoft.Graph.Beta.Teams/Get-MgBetaTeamChannelSharedWithTeam?view=graph-powershell-beta)

 ## SYNTAX